 Please email one copy of your completed article in Word format to [email protected]

 What happens when I submit an article?

 When your article is received, it will be logged and given a unique identity number within 1 month of receipt.

-Depending on the view of the reviewer, the article may be accepted, accepted with minor modifications, accepted with extensive modifications or rejected.
+Depending on the view of the reviewers, the article may be accepted, accepted with minor modifications, accepted with extensive modifications, or rejected.

 We reserve the right to shorten, amend and hold back copy, if needed.